Francis Picabia: Proto-Dada

-From 1913 to 1915 Picabia traveled to New York City several times and took an active part in the avant-garde movements, introducing Modern art to America.
+From 1913 to 1915 Picabia traveled to New York City several times.
 During that same era, France became embroiled in war.
-In 1915 Picabia again traveled to the United States en route to Cuba to buy molasses for a friend of his—the director of a sugar refinery.
+In 1915, Picabia again traveled to the United States en route to Cuba to buy molasses for a friend of his—the director of a sugar refinery.
 He landed in New York in June 1915.
-Though the stopover was ostensibly meant to be a simple port of call, he became intrigued with the city and his stay became prolonged.
+Though the stopover was ostensibly meant to be a simple port of call, he decided to remain there for a while to continue working on his art.
+He did not return to France until the war's conclusion.